vtexdocs/dev-portal-content/docs/guides/Orders API/orders/listorders.md

  /api/oms/pvt/orders?per_page=15

-<div class="alert alert-info">Pagination Limit: The limit of pages that can be requested is 30.</div>
+> ℹ️ Pagination Limit: The limit of pages that can be requested is 30.</div>

 ### Time zone query